Spain, Morocco square off after 6,000 migrants arrive by sea

 The Spanish government itself, however, officially rejects the notion that Morocco is punishing Spain for a humanitarian move.

-“I cannot envisage that putting the lives of young people and minors at risk is in response to a humanitarian issue, I simply cannot conceive it,” Foreign Minister Arancha González Laya said.
+“I cannot envisage that putting the lives of young people and minors at risk is in response to a humanitarian issue,” Foreign Minister Arancha González Laya said.

-The prime minister’s office said the government was supporting residents in Ceuta “to ensure their safety and guarantee public order."
+The prime minister appeared on live television to announce he would visit Ceuta and that his top priority was to ensure safety in the city “in the face of any challenge, any eventuality and under any circumstance.”

-“My priority at this time is to restore normalcy in Ceuta,” Sánchez wrote in a tweet.
-“Its citizens must know that they have the absolute support of the government of Spain and the utmost firmness to ensure their safety and defend their integrity as part of the country.”
+Over the decades, Spain has built a close relationship with Morocco to crack down on illegal border crossings but also to increase economic exchanges and fight extremism.
+Sánchez on Tuesday avoided any direct criticism to Rabat in his speech.

 Sánchez was also facing a political storm at home, with the far-right Vox party blaming the migration crisis on the government's “inaction" and sending its leader on a quick visit to Ceuta.

-On Tuesday, another 80 African migrants also crossed into Melilla, 350 kilometers (218 miles) east of Ceuta, by jumping over the enclave’s double fence.
+On Tuesday, another 80 African migrants readed Melilla, 350 kilometers (218 miles) east of Ceuta, by jumping over the enclave’s double fence.

-Morocco scored a diplomatic victory last year when the previous U.S. administration under Donald Trump recognized Rabat’s sovereignty over the disputed Western Sahara to pave the way for normalizing relations between Israel and Morocco.
+Morocco scored a diplomatic victory last year when the previous U.S. administration under Donald Trump recognized Rabat’s sovereignty over Western Sahara, paving the way for normalizing relations between Israel and Morocco.

 AP journalists Tarik El Barakah in Rabat, Lorne Cook in Brussels, and Elaine Ganley in Paris contributed to this report.